 Assurance Level Procedures for Authentication of Organization Identity sources.
 Level 3 CHTCA allows the following methods for authentication of organization identity: (1) In-person (physically-present) identity proofing at counter, which can be one of the following means: a.
 A certification document or official document issued by government agency in the jurisdiction of the applicant; b.
 Public information obtained from a qualified government information source (QGIS) such as the MOEA industry and business registration database or a qualified government tax information source (QTIS) such as the Fiscal Information Agency of MOF; or c.
 Organizations belonging to CHT apply for the certificate with written application.
 (2) Remote identity proofing, which can be one of the following means and the detailed operating procedures are formulated in the internal control system of each RA: a.
 Application through an identity assurance level 3 organization certificate issued by the GPKI or ePKI; b.
 For those organization who has complete registration procedure with the competent authority, like (1)-a or (1)-b, mailing the copies of the certification documents is acceptable; c.
-A letter attesting that subject information is correct written by an accountant, lawyer, or notary; d.
-A site visit by CA personnel or a third party who is acting as an agent for the CA; or e.
+A letter attesting that subject information is correct written by an accountant, lawyer, or notary;d.
+A site visit by CA personnel or a third party who is acting as an agent for the CA; ore.
 Organizations belonging to CHT apply for the certificate with e-form.
 Level 4 (1) The identity authentication of a CA established by CHT is reviewed by a PMA meeting convened by CHT.(2) For a CA not established by CHT, the CA shall submit a application of subordinate CA certificate or cross-certificate, and a PMA meeting shall conven by CHT to review the application.
-DV TLS certificates In compliance with the Baseline Requirements and the provisions for assurance level 1.
+DV TLS certificates In compliance with the Baseline Requirements and the provisions for assurance level 1 in this Section.

-Assurance Level Procedures for Authentication of Organization Identity OV TLS certificates In compliance with the Baseline Requirements and the provisions for assurance level 3.
+Assurance Level Procedures for Authentication of Organization Identity OV TLS certificates In compliance with the Baseline Requirements and the provisions for assurance level 3 in this Section.
+S/MIME certificates In compliance with the S/MIME Baseline Requirements and the provisions for assurance level 3 in this Section